acrylian/zenponsive/README.md

     <div class="col02 col04-767"><img src="thumb.jpg" /></div>

-If you need more breakpoints you can define them in your `custom.css` file.
+If you need more breakpoints you can define them in your additional custom.css file.

 You can also put columns into a wrapper and change their behaviour col2 columns within a wrapper using the `xxx-xxx-n` classes.